An introduction to the Solid State Relay

 6) Ambient Temperature - for calculating the Derating Factor and the size of the heat sink

-7) International Certification – Underwriter Laboratories (UL), Canadian Standards Association (CSA), British Approvals Board of Telecommunications (BABT), Verband Deutscher Elektrotechniker (VDE), Technischen Uberwachungs Vereine (TUV), Conformite Europeene (CE) or other.
+7) International Certification – Underwriter Laboratories (UL), Canadian Standards Association (CSA), British Approvals Board of Telecommunications (BABT), Verband Deutscher Elektrotechniker (VDE), Technischen Uberwachungs Vereine (TUV), Conformite Europeene (CE), and etc.

 The first consideration is whether the load voltage is AC or DC to determine whether AC-SSR or DC-SSR is selected.
-Secondly, the voltage of the load power supply should be considered which cannot be larger than the output rating voltage, and less than the minimum voltage of the solid-state relay.
+Secondly, the voltage of the load power supply should be considered which cannot be larger than the output rating voltage, and cannot also be less than the minimum voltage of the Solid State Relay.
 Then consider the magnitude of the load voltage and the transient voltage.
-The load voltage refers to the steady-state voltage applied to the SSR switch output terminal, and the transient voltage refers to the maximum voltage that the output terminals of the SSR relays can withstand.
-When the AC inductive load, single-phase motor load or three-phase motor load is switched or energized, the voltage at the SSR switch output may be twice the peak voltage of the power supply, and this voltage cannot be greater than the transient voltage of the SSR to prevent the excessive shock voltage from damaging the electronic switch.
-Therefore, when selecting the SSR, it is best to leave a margin for the output voltage, and select the SSR relay with RC Circuit to protect the solid-state relay and optimize dv / dt.
+The load voltage refers to the steady-state voltage applied to the Solid State Relay output terminal, and the transient voltage refers to the maximum voltage that the output terminals of Solid State Relays can withstand.
+When the AC inductive load, single-phase motor load or three-phase motor load is switched or energized, the voltage at the Solid State Relay output may be twice the peak voltage of the power supply, and this voltage cannot be greater than the transient voltage of the Solid State Relay to prevent the excessive shock voltage from damaging the electronic switch.
+Therefore, when selecting the Solid State Relay, it is best to leave a margin for the output voltage, and select the Solid State Relay with RC Circuit to protect the Solid State Relay and optimize dv / dt.

-The output current requires a margin to avoid excessive inrush currents that reduce the life of the solid-state relay.
+The output current requires a margin to avoid excessive inrush currents that reduce the life of the Solid State Relay.
 For general resistive loads, the rated effective operating current value can be selected based on 60% of the nominal value.
-Besides, the fast fuse and the air switch could be considered to protect the output loop, or add an RC sink loop and a varistor (MOV) to the output of the relay.
-The selection specification of varistor is to select 500V~600V MOV for 220VAC SSR, and 800V~900V MOV for 380VAC SSR.
+Besides, the fast fuse and the air breaker could be considered to protect the output circuit, or add an RC snubber circuit and a varistor (MOV) to the output of the relay.
+The selection specification of varistor is to select 500V-600V MOV for 220VAC SSR, and 800V-900V MOV for 380VAC SSR.

-Almost all the controlled loads will generate large inrush currents at the moment of turn-on.
+Almost all the controlled loads will generate large inrush currents at the moment of turning-on.
 For example:

 1) The electric heating devices, like the incandescent lamps, and the electric furnaces, etc. They are purely resistive loads with a positive stability coefficient, but the resistance is small at a low temperature, so the current at startup will exceed several times the steady state current.

-2) Some types of lamps have low impedance when burned off.
+2) Some types of lamps have a very low impedance the moment they burn out.

-3) When the motor is turned on, rotor locked, and turned-off, it will generate large inrush current and voltage.
+3) When the motor is turned-on, turned-off, and the rotor is locked, the motor will generate large inrush current and voltage.
 The locked-rotor is a situation in which the motor still outputs torque when the speed is 0 rpm, at the meantime, the power factor of the motor will be extremely low, and the current can be up to 7 times of the rated current.

 5) When the capacitor bank or capacitor power supply are switched, there will cause a similar short circuit condition, and generate very large current.

-6) When the capacitor commutated type motor is reversing, the capacitor voltage and the supply voltage are superimposed on output terminal of the SSR, and SSR will withstand a surge voltage twice the supply voltage.
+6) When the capacitor commutated type motor is reversing, the capacitor voltage and the supply voltage are superimposed on output terminal of the Solid State Relay, and the Solid State Relay will withstand a surge voltage twice the supply voltage.

-Excessive inrush current can damage the semiconductor switches inside the SSR.
+Excessive inrush current can damage the semiconductor switches inside the Solid State Relay.
 Therefore, when selecting a relay, the surge characteristics of the controlled load should be analyzed first, so that the relay can withstand the inrush current while ensuring steady-state operation.
-The rated current of solid state relay should be selected according to the derating factor in actual requirements.
+The rated current of Solid State Relay should be selected according to the derating factor in actual requirements.
 And if the selected relay needs to work in a place with frequent operation, long life and high reliability, the rated current should be divided by 0.6 based on the known derating factor, to ensure the reliability of operation.
-Additionally, the resistor or inductor can be connected in series to the output loop to further limit the current.
+Additionally, the resistor or inductor can be connected in series to the output circuit to further limit the current.

-Attention: Please do not use the SSR surge current value as the basis for selecting the load starting current.
-Because the SSR relay surge current value is based on the surge current of electronic switch with the precondition of half (or one) power supply cycle, that is 10ms or 20ms.
+Attention: Please do not use the surge current value of the Solid State Relay as the basis for selecting the load starting current.
+Because the surge current value is based on the surge current of electronic switch with the precondition of half (or one) power supply cycle, that is 10ms or 20ms.

 Q1: What are the characteristics of the resistive load (when working)?